4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

         except:
             pass

-**Driver cookies are erased if login to 'Instance1' is necessary.**
+**Driver cookies are erased if logging into 'Instance1' is necessary.**

 Instance1 will sometimes redirect browsers with expired cookies to a 'successfully logged out page' regardless of URL being accessed.
 Erasing cookies is the simplest way around this.